 Explosive ordnance officer, John Kearney, and the lead prospector, Reggie Reynolds, were killed in the initial explosion.
 Standing too close to the blast, their space suits were compromised by debris and the large shockwave.

 Unconfirmed reports from survivors imply the explosives man, and prospect leader ignored warnings, and attempts by others to stop them from placing the explosive.

 Reports from multiple sources also confirm the two men walked right up to the nuclear mining device before detonation.

-A surviving crew member was overheard rambling on his way into the hospital bay aboard space yacht, the Grand Milky Way, “We told Reggie to stop, Gus tried to punch him, knock him over, anything.
+A surviving crew member was overheard rambling on his way into the hospital bay aboard a space yacht, the Grand Milky Way, “We told Reggie to stop, Gus tried to punch him, knock him over, anything.
 But he wouldn’t budge, it was like he was stuck to the rock.
 He threw Gus straight off into space.
 I have no idea what happened.
 He turned toward me, and I swear, I saw a shifting shape glow on his forehead.
 I passed… I passed out.
 I’m sorry.
 Next thing I knew, I was on this ship.
 This ship.
 This ship…” The survivor was given a sedative and taken to a recovery pod.

 A small group of miners left on the biggest asteroid shard found some luck.
 Their own mining craft was still attached.
-Managing to get back inside their ship, they sent out several distress calls.
-Hammered by rocks during the explosion, the craft was unable to liftoff, but, would at least provide safety until a rescue could be attempted.
+Managing to get back inside their ship they sent out several distress calls.
+Hammered by rocks during the explosion, the craft was unable to liftoff, but, it would at least provide safety until a rescue could be attempted.

 Left with few options, the other half of the crew had to stay sheltered on a rock slab no larger than a few ping pong tables.
 Protected by an atmosphere bubble-tent, the 2 men, 1 woman, and 1 android had less than 30 hours of oxygen.